martscht/stuart/readme.md

     ords <- lapply(ords, as.ordered)
     ords <- do.call(data.frame, ords)

+The first row selects all the items our factor structure contains, since *fs* is just a list in which the item names are assigned to the names of the factors and then transforms these items into a vector using *unlist()*.

-The first row selects all the items our factor structure contains XXX0 The function lapply hereby returns a list with the same length as ords, but, just like we specified in the function itself, ordered.
-After that, using the do.call function, we now turn the newly made ordered ords-list to a data.frame, so we can use stuart for the item selection.
+The function *lapply* hereby returns a list with the same length as ords, but, just like we specified in the function itself, ordered.
+After that, using the *do.call* function, we now turn the newly made ordered ords-list to a *data.frame*, so we can use stuart for the item selection.

 Next up we have to alter our objective.
-Since we are working with ordinal data, it’s better to use the robust (rmsea.robust, cfi.robust) or the scaled (rmsea.scaled, cfi.scaled) fit statistics instead of the normal ones (rmsea, cfi) for modelling ordinal indicators with lavaan.
+Since we are working with ordinal data, it’s better to use the robust *(rmsea.robust, cfi.robust)* or scaled *(rmsea.scaled, cfi.scaled)* fit statistics instead of the normal ones *(rmsea, cfi)* for modelling ordinal indicators with lavaan.

     objective.normal <- function(rmsea.scaled, srmr, cfi.scaled) {
       out1 = 0.5-(0.5/(1 + exp(- 100 * (rmsea.scaled-.05))))